 Oyo Oyo State, Nigeria Travel Guide

 Oyo is located in the heartland of the Yoruba people, making its cuisine distinctly Yoruba.
 Food is a central place in Yoruba culture, signifying hospitality, celebration, and social bonding.
 Meals often form with communal effort and shared among family and friends.
-Historically, the availability of staple crops like yam, cassava, and plantain, alongside several local greens and proteins, shaped the region's diet.
+Historically, the availability of staple crops like yam, cassava, and plantain, alongside numerous local greens and proteins, shaped the region's diet.
 Cooking methods, ingredients, and dining customs have passed down through generations, maintaining a strong connection to the past.

 Yoruba cuisine in Oyo displays rich, flavorful stews and soups, typically served with various 'swallows' (starchy main dishes for scooping soup).
 Ingredients include yam, cassava, plantain, rice, beans, corn, and leafy greens (Ugu, Ewedu, Soko, Efo).
 Palm oil is pervasive.
 Peppers, tomatoes, onions form the base.
 Proteins comprise smoked fish, various meats (beef, goat, chicken), snails, and stockfish.
 Locust beans (iru) are a common fermented ingredient, adding deep umami.
-Flavors are often spicy, savory, and robust.
+Flavor profiles are often spicy, savory, and robust.

 Often light, consisting of pap (ogi or akamu, a fermented corn pudding) with akara (bean cakes) or bread.